nebari-dev/nebari/docs/source/02_get_started/02_setup.md

 Found your match?
 Head over to the [Local install docs](../06_developers_contrib_guide/04_tests.md#local-testing) for more details.

-## On Premises deployment
+## HPC Deployment

-The [QHub HPC](https://onprem.qhub.dev/en/latest/) should be your choice if:
+The [QHub HPC](https://hpc.qhub.dev/en/latest/) should be your choice if:
-- You require high compute resources
+- You have highly optimized code that require highly performant infrastructure
-- You have an either physical or Cloud existing infrastructure available
+- You have existing infrastructure already available
-- You expect that your infrastructure will **not** exert the existing resources capabilities
+- You expect that your infrastructure will **not** exceed the existing resources capabilities
 > NOTE: Although it is possible to deploy QHub HPC on the Cloud, it is not generally recommended due to possible high
 > costs.
 For more information, check out the [base cost](../05_reference/03_base_cost.md) section of the docs.

-## Cloud Deployment
+## Kubernetes Deployment

-The Cloud version of QHub is considered to be the default option.
+The Kubernetes version of QHub is considered to be the default option.
 If you are not sure which option to choose, try this one.
 It is suitable to most use cases, specially when:
 - You require a scalable infrastructure
 - You aim to have a production environment with GitOps enabled by default

-The QHub cloud version requires a choice of [Cloud provider](#cloud-provider), [authentication (using Auth0, GitHub, or password based)](#authentication), [domain registration](#domain-registry), and CI provider (GitHub Actions).
+The QHub version requires a choice of [Cloud provider](#cloud-provider), [authentication (using Auth0, GitHub, or password based)](#authentication), [domain registration](#domain-registry), and CI provider (GitHub Actions).